-The GUTZWILLER TRACE FORMULA is only a good approximation to the quantum mechanics when $\hbar$ is small.
+The Gutzwiller trace formula is only a good approximation to the quantum mechanics when \hbar is small.
 Can we improve the trace formula by adding quantum corrections to the semiclassical terms?
-A similar question can be posed when the classical deterministic dynamics is disturbed by some way Gaussian white noise with strength D. The deterministic dynamics then can be considered as the weak noise limit $D \rightarrow 0$ .
+A similar question can be posed when the classical deterministic dynamics is disturbed by some way Gaussian white noise with strength D. The deterministic dynamics then can be considered as the weak noise limit $D \to 0$.
 The effect of the noise can be taken into account by adding noise corrections to the classical trace formula.
 A formal analogy exists between the noise and the quantum problem.
 This analogy allows us to treat the noise and quantum corrections together.

-L.1 Periodic orbits as integrable systems
+M.1 Periodic orbits as integrable systems